 0 ‘AND’ 0 = 0

-Once we have this all laid out in the spreadsheet, we can start filling out our sequence of events.
-Fill in the events based upon the time frame from input bit 0.
-I usually start by thinking about what happens when power is applied to the unit the first time.
-This exercise can be a struggle because you must know exactly what you want the sequence to be in order to fill out the table.
+Once this is all laid out in the spreadsheet, we can start filling out our sequence of events.
+Fill in the events based on the time frame from input bit 0.
+This exercise can be a struggle because you must know precisely what you want the sequence to be to fill out the table.
+I usually start by thinking about what happens when power is applied to the unit for the first time.

-We will continue this next time by writing the code to do what our tables want.
+Next time, we will continue writing the code to do what our tables want.
 A review of the numbering systems can be found in this post.
-A copy of the spreadsheet can be obtained at the following link: PLC Traffic Sequence
+A spreadsheet copy can be obtained at the PLC Traffic Sequence link.

 Part 4 will continue with the programming of the logic in the PLC.